How to use Ukraine's gas pipelines when Russia deal ends – DW – 07/16/2024

 Azerbaijan already imports some of its gas from Russia and Turkmenistan, which critics say effectively allows the re-export of Russian gas to Europe by the back door, an accusation that Baku denies.

-Another solution would be a gas swapping deal, where Russia and Azerbaijan would exchange volumes of the fuel before re-exporting them.
+Another solution would be a gas swapping deal, in which Russia and Azerbaijan exchange fuel volumes before re-exporting them.

 "Effectively, the deal would see Russian gas sold to the Azeris on the Russia-Ukraine border, where it could then be delivered via Ukraine," Sabadus said, adding that it might be considered too big a risk for European buyers as the Ukrainian pipelines are still targets for Russian attacks.